-Public service is in Vaughn’s DNA—after all, for the past 20 years, Vaughn’s father has served as the either a judge or the mayor of that small Alabama town where Vaughn was born.
-So from an early age, Vaughn has had a deep commitment to working on behalf of others.
-This same commitment is what led him to law school, what inspired him to work for President Obama in the White House Domestic Policy Council, and what drives his current work as an attorney at one of Washington, DC’s leading law firms, where he not only helps paying clients navigate difficult legal challenges, but also maintains an active pro bono practice representing refugees.
+From an early age, Vaughn has had a deep commitment to working on behalf of others.
+This same commitment is what led him to law school, what inspired him to work for President Obama in the White House Domestic Policy Council, and what drives his current work as an attorney, where he not only helps paying clients navigate difficult legal challenges, but also maintains an active pro bono practice representing refugees.

 Vaughn knows that bringing about change takes persistence, tact, and good common sense.
 He also knows it takes a fighter.
 And that is exactly what Vaughn is.
-Indeed, earlier this year Vaughn was diagnosed with non-Hodgkin lymphoma—his second battle with cancer in the last ten years.
+Indeed, in the summer of 2017, Vaughn was diagnosed with non-Hodgkin lymphoma—his second battle with cancer in the last ten years.
 But rather than slow Vaughn down, this challenge has only made him more determined to work hard for his fellow citizens.
 Vaughn has been touched by the outpouring of support from family and friends—and he realizes how fortunate he was to have an employer that offers sick leave and quality health insurance, two benefits that should be standard across our state.
 Vaughn will fight to ensure that every Marylander can depend on the same level of care he has been so grateful to receive.
 Vaughn has never let cancer define him or deter him from public service.
-The same is true this time.
-He is thrilled to be in remission and can’t wait to meet you on the campaign trail soon.
+The same is true this time, and he is thrilled to be in remission.